Brought to you by Penguin.

-'This is a must-read!' - Chris Anderson, owner and curator of TED
+'Hosts of all kinds, this is a must-read!'
+Chris Anderson, creator of TED

 As social animals, humans gather, meet, and bond-seeking meaning, purpose, creative expression, and more.
 In almost all cases this is an unconscious process leading to subtle frustration and a lack of satisfaction.
 For the last few years I've avoided social gatherings because I find them meaningless and banal.
 I learned much from this book.
 Priya Parker has created both an art and a science to gathering in ways that can bring joy and fulfillment to any meeting